Opening Times and Tickets

-Entry to the Museum is through the original front door of No. 13, with a one-way route around the Museum.
+Entry to the Museum is through the original front door of No. 13.
 Visitors should expect to have to wait to enter some interiors and some may be visible only from behind stanchions.

 Holborn (for Central and Piccadilly lines) is a short five minute walk away, while Temple (for the Circle and District lines) is 15 minutes away.